Point Hacks reader Karen sent us this question:

 My mother has Emirates Skywards miles due to expire at the end of this month.
 Can these be transferred to the Qantas Frequent Flyer program?

-Can you transfer Emirates Skywards miles to Qantas Frequent Flyer?
+Can I transfer my Emirates Skywards miles to Qantas Frequent Flyer?

 Qantas does not have any reciprocal agreements with other airline’s frequent flyer programs to transfer points between them.